Locally stationary spatio-temporal interpolation of Argo profiling float data: Results

 \subsection{Experiment setup}

 Our experiments are performed by fitting models to Argo temperature data collected between 2007 and 2016.
-We investigate three pressure levels, 10 db, 300 db and 1500 db, with the model parameters estimated separately for each pressure level.
-We focus on 1- and 3-month temporal windows centered around February (i.e., February 2007, February 2008,$\ldots$, February 2016 or January--March 2007, January--March 2008,$\ldots$, January--March 2016 are considered independent realizations from the statistical model in Equation~\eqref{eq:spatioTemporalModel}).
-To enable comparison of models with different time windows, all the cross-validation studies are done for February data only.
+We investigate three pressure levels, 10, 300 and 1500~decibars (dbar), with the model parameters estimated separately for each pressure level.
+We focus on 1- or 3-month temporal windows centered around February (i.e., February 2007, February 2008,$\,\ldots\,$, February~2016 or January--March 2007, January--March 2008,$\,\ldots\,$, January--March 2016 are considered independent realizations from the statistical model in Equation~\eqref{eq:spatioTemporalModel}).
+To enable comparison of models with different time windows, all the cross-validation studies are done for February data~only.

-Table~\ref{tab:models} describes the different models considered in this study.
-Model~1, which we regard as the baseline reference model, is our reimplementation of the procedure developed by Roemmich and Gilson \cite{Roemmich2009}; see Section~\ref{sec:background}\ref{sec:RG_climatology}.
-Apart from a few technical details (see below), this model is the same as the one used to produce the Roemmich--Gilson Argo climatology and its associated anomalies.
-Models 2--6 are different variants of the locally stationary mapping procedure described in Section~\ref{sec:methods}.
+We consider six different statistical models (Table~\ref{tab:models}).
+Model~1, which we regard as the baseline reference model, is our reimplementation of the Roemmich--Gilson maps~\cite{Roemmich2009}; see Section~\ref{sec:background}\ref{sec:RG_climatology}.
+Apart from a few technical details (see below), this model is the same as the one used in~\cite{Roemmich2009}.
+Models~2--6 are variants of the locally stationary mapping procedure described in Section~\ref{sec:methods}.
 In each case, the mapping is carried out on a $1^\circ \times 1^\circ$ grid and the covariance parameters are estimated using maximum likelihood within a $20^\circ \times 20^\circ$ moving window on this grid.
-Model~2 is a 1-month fit with a spatial covariance $k(\bm{x}_1,\bm{x}_2;\bm{\theta})$ and a Gaussian nugget.
+Model~2 is a 1-month fit with a purely spatial covariance $k(\bm{x}_1,\bm{x}_2;\bm{\theta})$ and a Gaussian nugget.
 Model~3 is otherwise the same but with a Student nugget.
-Model~4 is a 3-month version of model~2.
+Model~4 is a 3-month version of Model~2.
 Models~5~and~6 are 3-month fits with a spatio-temporal covariance $k(\bm{x}_1,t_1,\bm{x}_2,t_2;\bm{\theta})$ and either a Gaussian or a Student nugget.
 The spatio-temporal fits are done with 3 months of data to make sure that there are enough profiles from each float to estimate the temporal covariance structure (there are usually 9 profiles from each float within a 3-month window).